 - (1) Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
-The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement. - (2) Subject to Note 6 below, there is being registered hereunder an indeterminate number of shares of common stock or preferred stock, or subscription rights to purchase shares of common stock as may be sold, from time to time. - (3) Includes such indeterminate number of shares of common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to Note 6 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
-If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$400,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this registration statement exceed \$400,000,000. - (7) Prior to the initial filing of this registration statement, \$137,875,000 aggregate principal amount of securities remained registered and unsold pursuant to Registration Statement No. 333-180416 (the "Prior Registration Statement"), which was initially filed by the Registration of March 28, 2012.
-Pursuant to Rule 457(p), \$15,800.48 of the total filing fee of \$54,560 required in connection with the initial registration of \$400,000,000 aggregate principal amount of securities under this registration statement was offset against the \$15,800.48 filing fee associated with the unsold securities registered under the Prior Registration Statement, and an additional \$38,760 was paid in connection herewith.
-The shares from the Prior Registration Statement to which such fee relates are being carried forward pursuant to Rule 415(a)(6) under the Securities Act of 1933.
+The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement - (2) Subject to Note 6 below, there is being registered hereunder an indeterminate number of shares of common stock or preferred stock, or subscription rights to purchase shares of common stock as may be sold, from time to time. - (3) Includes such indeterminate number of shares of common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to Note 6 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
+If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$400,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this registration statement exceed \$400,000,000. - (7) Prior to the initial filing of this registration statement, \$137,875,000 aggregate principal amount of securities remained registered and unsold pursuant to Registration Statement No. 333-180416, which was initially filed by the Registrant on March 28, 2012.
+Pursuant to Rule 457(p), \$15,800.48 of the total filing fee of \$54,560 required in connection with the initial registration of \$400,000,000 aggregate principal amount of securities under this registration statement is being offset against the \$15,800.48 filing fee associated with the unsold securities registered under Registration Statement No. 333-180416, and an additional \$38,760 is being paid in connection herewith.